Access to Finance and Technological Innovation: Evidence from Antebellum America

 Date Written: March 18, 2018

 This paper provides new evidence on how access to finance impacts technological innovation and establishes labor scarcity as a novel economic mechanism.
-We exploit antebellum America, a unique setting with (1) staggered passage of free banking laws across states and (2) sharp differences in labor scarcity between slave and free states.
-We find that greater access to finance spurred technological innovation as measured by patenting activities, especially in free states where labor was relatively scarcer.
-Interestingly, in slave states where slave labor was prevalent, access to finance encouraged technological innovation that substituted for free labor but discouraged technological innovation that substituted for slave labor.
+We exploit antebellum America, a unique setting with (1) staggered passage of free banking laws across states and (2) well-documented differences in labor scarcity between free and slave states.
+We find that access to finance spurred technological innovation as measured by patenting activities, especially in free states where labor was relatively scarcer.
+Notably, in slave states, access to finance encouraged technological innovation that substituted for free labor but discouraged technological innovation that substituted for slave labor.

 Suggested Citation: Suggested Citation